english-study-plan

 Draw a visual study plan for your week.
 This is as simple as folding a piece of paper to create eight columns.
 Write the name of each day across the tops of seven columns.
 Leave one column blank for writing notes.

 Write the hours of the day down the side of each column.
-At the top start with the time you wake up.
-At the bottom finish with the time you go to bed.
+At the top, start with the time you wake up.
+At the bottom, finish with the time you go to bed.
 Include all the hours in between so you have a vertical timeline.

-Start filling in your study plan:
+Start filling in your study plan

-If you go to work from 9 a.m. to 5 p.m. on Monday, write this into the Monday column next to the hours on the timeline.
-If you also do this on Tuesday, Wednesday, Thursday and Friday, write it into those columns as well.
+First, add your normal weekly activities to your study plan.
+If you go to work from 9 a.m. to 5 p.m. on Monday to Friday, write this into those five columns next to the hours on the timeline.
 Do this for any set activities you complete across the week.

 Now think about the number of hours you calculated for study.
 Begin adding time for study into the spare spaces on your timeline.